microsoft/vscode-docs/api/extension-guides/debugger-extension.md

 A better approach for expensive debug extensions is to use more fine-grained activation events:

 - `onDebugInitialConfigurations` is fired just before the `provideDebugConfigurations` method of the `DebugConfigurationProvider` is called.
-- `onDebugResolve:type` is fired just before the `resolveDebugConfiguration` method of the `DebugConfigurationProvider` for the specified type is called.
+- `onDebugResolve:type` is fired just before the `resolveDebugConfiguration` or `resolveDebugConfigurationWithSubstitutedVariables` methods of the `DebugConfigurationProvider` for the specified type is called.

 **Rule of thumb:** If activation of a debug extensions is cheap, use `onDebug`.
 If it is expensive, use `onDebugInitialConfigurations` and/or `onDebugResolve` depending on whether the `DebugConfigurationProvider` implements the corresponding methods `provideDebugConfigurations` and/or `resolveDebugConfiguration`.